MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Supported versions:

-  - On Windows and macOS since 113 or later
+  - On Windows and macOS since 113, until 127

   #### Description